 - 4 burger buns

-Put the lamb in a bowl.
-Coarsely grate the onion and add, along with the parsley, mint, oregano, cinnamon, pepper and salt.
+- Put the lamb in a bowl.
+Grate the onion (medium-fine grate), finely grate or crush garlic.
+Add both, along with the parsley, mint, oregano, cumin, pepper and salt to the lamb.
 Mix well until all the seasonings are well distributed (often best by hand).
-Divide the mixture into 4, roll into flattened balls and chill until needed.
+Divide the mixture into 4, roll into flattened balls and indent in the middle.
+Place on a baking sheet/tray and chill until needed.

-Dice the tomato and onion and finely slice the mint.
+- Halve or quarter the tomatoes (or dice if using larger tomato) and finely chop the onion.
+Finely slice the mint.
 Mix them together with the oil and vinegar and set aside.
 Pre-heat the grill.

-Crumble the feta and mash or blend it up with the oil, lemon and honey until relatively smooth.
+- Crumble the feta and mash or blend it up with the yogurt, oil, lemon and honey until relatively smooth.
 Chill until needed.

-Cook the burgers on a pre-heated grill over a medium flame, or cook on a grill pan/in a skillet.
-Watch as they are a bit fattier than beef burgers so can catch the flame - move away from direct heat if you need to.
+- Cook the burgers on a pre-heated grill over a medium flame, or cook on a grill pan/in a skillet.
+Watch if they catch in the grill flame - move away from direct heat if you need to.
 Cook for a few minutes each side until cooked as you prefer - medium is my preference, so there is a slight 'give' when pressed but not too soft.

-Lightly toast the buns, put some feta sauce on one side of each and top with the burger, a couple cucumber slices and some tomato salsa.
+- Lightly toast the buns, put some feta sauce on one side of each and top with the burger, some arugula and some of the minted tomatoes.

 - Animal Style Burgers from Karen's Kitchen Stories

 - Copycat Smashburgers from Hezzi-D's Books and Cooks